Hematology Oncology Fellowship

 Inpatient fellows must be available to present patient information when the attending starts inpatient rounds.

 The inpatient services are often active rotations.
 The 8th floor is the only dedicated hematology/oncology unit, but there is often overflow onto other medical floors.
 It is the ward fellow’s responsibility to prioritize and approve scheduled admissions.
-This requires constant communication between the inpatient ward attending, patient’s outpatient attending and case manager, charge nurses on the floors, and the admissions officers.
-Patients requiring chemotherapy must be admitted to the hematology/oncology unit as they will require specialized care of nurses trained in chemotherapy administration and morbidity.
+This requires constant communication between the inpatient ward attending, patient’s outpatient attending and, charge nurses on the floors, and the admissions officers.
+Patients requiring chemotherapy must be admitted to the hematology/oncology unit as they will require specialized care of nurses trained in chemotherapy administration.
 All other patients should be triaged and placed accordingly.

 - Medical Oncology and Hematology Inpatient Consult Services